 Have I ever got a hot take incoming (get it?
 We’re talking about heating elements, after all!) for ya: just like how I grind my teeth at the constant fawning over pre-war apartments by people who don’t live in units that have walls like crackled vinyl pants that had too many nights at the club, I feel the same about gas stoves.
 To hell with these outdated hunks of garbage that are SO one errant piece of macaroni from accidentally blowing up the entire building.

 When my sister bought her house and it came with a shiny glass component above the oven that contained an electrical stove, I oohed and ahhed over it as I glumly thought about the shitty stove and oven that didn’t even work in my first apartment.
 After getting a functional unit upon relocating to the fourth floor, I still cursed this thing upon burning myself numerous times.
-Throw in the lack of dishwasher and the thrall of starting a company after finishing my master’s thesis, and it’s safe to say I never bothered to cook in that dump if I couldn’t toss it in the microwave or toaster oven.
+Throw in the lack of dishwasher and the thrall of starting a company after finishing my primary’s thesis, and it’s safe to say I never bothered to cook in that dump if I couldn’t toss it in the microwave or toaster oven.
 I tried for a while but between the lack of pest control, wasting my life washing dishes, and that loathsome gas stove, it just didn’t seem worth it for just me.
 Feeding my toad requires no cooking, and I don’t live in the land of literally 20,000 restaurants for nothing.
 There’s literally something for every taste and budget here.

 Upon expressing my lament for the same electric stove my sister had, people admonished me for not being happy with said stupid fucking gas stove.